← Back to ArticlesTraining Tips

 Get Comfortable Being Uncomfortable

 Boxing training is hard.
 Properly hard.
-You'll be out of breath.
+You will be out of breath.
 Your shoulders will burn.
 Your legs will feel like jelly after footwork drills.

 This discomfort is the point.